kvark/blade/docs/README.md

 ![](logo.png)

 Blade is an innovative rendering solution for Rust.
 It starts with a lean [low-level GPU abstraction](https://youtu.be/63dnzjw4azI?t=623) focused at ergonomics and fun.
 It then grows into a high-level rendering library that utilizes hardware ray-tracing.
-Finally, a [task-parallel asset pipeline](https://youtu.be/1DiA3OYqvqU) together with [egui](https://www.egui.rs/) support turn it into a minimal rendering engine.
+It's accompanied by a [task-parallel asset pipeline](https://youtu.be/1DiA3OYqvqU) together with [egui](https://www.egui.rs/) support, turning into a minimal rendering engine.
+Finally, the top-level Blade engine combines all of this with Rapier3D-based physics and hides them behind a concise API.

 ![architecture](https://raw.githubusercontent.com/kvark/blade/main/docs/architecture2.png)